Connect Box to Microsoft Cloud App Security

 How to connect Box to Cloud App Security

-Deploying with an account that is not an Admin account will lead to a failure in the API test and will not allow Cloud App Security to scan all of the files in Box.
+Deploying with an account that is not an Admin account leads to a failure in the API test and does not allow Cloud App Security to scan all of the files in Box.
 If this is a problem for you, you can deploy with a Co-Admin that has all of the privileges checked, but the API test will continue to fail and files owned by other admins in Box will not be scanned.

 If you restrict application permission access, follow this step.
 Otherwise, skip to step 2.

 In the Box Admin console, click the settings icon followed by Business settings.

 If Unpublished Applications is selected, in the Except for text box, add the Cloud App Security app serial number:

 Then click Save.
 For information on how to see which Cloud App Security data center you are connected to, see API tokens.